-01When is a BPO or Broker Price Opinion Used?
+01When Is a Broker Price Opinion Used?

 Lenders and mortgage companies might use a BPO for many reasons.
 Learn the primary reasons for their use here.
 It isn't just for foreclosures.
 They may want to look at a refinance or mortgage forbearance agreement.

 Often the type of BPO ordered by the lender is based on whether the property is occupied or not.
-If it is, they may not want to alarm the borrower or to create an antagonistic situation with the real estate person.
+If it is, they may not want to alarm the borrower or create an antagonistic situation with the real estate person.
 Sometimes the agent will arrive to do a drive-by BPO only to find the property abandoned.
 They would then call the company ordering the BPO to see if they want to convert it.

 This doesn't mean stay in the car necessarily.
 Getting out and walking around without getting too noisy or trespassing can sometimes give the agent a better look and more information.
-Sometimes they even find that the property is no longer occupied.
+Sometimes agents even find that the property is no longer occupied.

-The more thorough type of BPO, the Internal Broker Price Opinion requires a great deal more in the way of information, valuation work and photos.
-Learn what most Internal BPOs require, as well as additional services brokers frequently perform.
+The more thorough type of BPO, the internal broker price opinion, requires a great deal more in the way of information, valuation work, and photos.
+Learn what most internal BPOs require, as well as additional services brokers frequently perform.

-06NABPOP - The National Association of Broker Price Opinion Professionals
+05NABPOP: The National Association of Broker Price Opinion Professionals